Southwest Journal

 The Southwest Journal was an American, English language free community paper covering 21 neighborhoods in Southwest Minneapolis.
 It was family owned and was founded in 1990.
 It covered the following neighborhoods:

+The website was relaunched in June 2023.
+It was acquired by Nebojša Vujinović, owner of Shantel Company in Serbia.
+The site now covers news and interesting articles from the US as well as from around the world.
+It features numerous stories on economy, sports, education, and entertainment.